MarvinChung/107-2_NTU_CS-X_Data_Science_Programming/README.md

 1. Modify preprocessor.ipynb code.
 2. Add a crawler to get medicines.
 # week5
-1. Add a dictionary for medicines int week3.
+1. Add a dictionary for medicines in week3.
 2. Find the life span of each patients.
 3. Plot id and lifespan.